 Since there is so much opportunity for integrative medicine and possibility for the use of medical humanities within HPM, most clinicians have an appreciation for other forms of publication.
 For example: creative writing, poems, play-writing, and medical narratives.
 However, this is again what feels true to your own personal interest.
 The important aspect is building a link between these and your interest in HPM.

 How many recommendations should I get?
 Who should write these recommendations?

-In general, at least three letters of recommendation are preferred with at least 1-2 letters from within the field (although this is not a requirement, per se).
-As always, a letter from the residency Program Director is encouraged, as well as from faculty whom you have worked with extensively.
+In general, at least three letters of recommendation are preferred, with at least one to two letters from within the field (although this is not a requirement, per se).
+As always, a letter from the residency program director is encouraged, as well as from faculty whom you have worked with extensively.
 Additional letters may be from mentors/supervisors of research or special interest projects.
 If an elective or away rotation was done in HPM, a letter from HPM faculty is highly recommended.
 Overall, the key is to choose people who can translate your unique skill set to HPM.

 What if I decide to work as an attending before applying?
 Can I still be competitive when I apply for fellowship?

-Yes, the key is to demonstrate interest and a ‘trail of breadcrumbs’ that led you to this new path.
+Yes.
+The key is to demonstrate interest and a “trail of breadcrumbs” that led you to this new path.
 In these cases, it is beneficial if clinical experience can be directly tied to HPM exposure.
-If this is challenging it may be wise to look for alternative avenues, such as gaining permission to shadow the in-house HPM consult team, that may provide clinical exposure.
+If this is challenging, it may be wise to look for alternative avenues to provide clinical exposure, such as gaining permission to shadow the in-house HPM consult team.

 What if I’m a DO applicant?